 When electrons move freely there is no voltage between the two poles, when electrons do not move at all there is no current.
 For any real load the voltage and current will be less than these two maximum values but greater than zero.

-Electrical power is the product of voltage and current, so during open or short circuit there is no power.
+or short circuit there is no power.
 Somewhere between the two is peak power, some combination of voltage and current that produces maximum power output.
 Peak power occurs at the "knee" of this graph.
 The ratio of peak power to the product of open-circuit voltage and closed-circuit current (the upper limit of power production) is called fill factor.
 A high fill factor means there is little resistance inside the solar cell itself, which means higher electrical efficiency.

 Several factors can reduce the power output of a cell.
 Over time radiation increases the internal series resistance of the cell, which degrades the fill factor.
 Since the solar cell degrades over time when preparing for a space mission we can't just consider the power production at the beginning, we have to consider the end of life (EOL) production.
 The degradation ratio, ratio of end of life to beginning of life (BOL) power production is usually about 0.7 to 0.9.